OpenNTI/nti.webhooks/docs/security.rst

 Lets put these pieces together and check how security applies.

 We'll begin by defining the same subscription we used :doc:`previously
-<static>`, but we'll add a permission and an owner.
-We'll use
+<static>`, but we'll establish a security policy, and require a
-:mod:`zope.principalregistry` to provide a global ``IAuthentication`` utility and a defined principal:
+permission and owner for the subscription.
+We'll use :mod:`zope.principalregistry` to provide a global ``IAuthentication`` utility; this also provides a global ``IUnauthenticatedPrincipal`` that is used if the ``owner`` cannot be found at runtime:

 .. doctest::